PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-Behind-the-Scenes.md

 For the actual night itself, the Recruitment team, and the Events team will kick off with all the setup of the room (and organisation of the space, and the meals, and the entry tickets) from about 3pm and the presenters will normally just double-check their technical requirements (set up the laptop and double check the mics) from about 4 or 5pm.

 In the case of technical issues (like at the latest event, where the HDMI port on my laptop decided not to work) this gives you about an hour to figure out what you're going to do before there are people eating in the room.
-One lession I've recently learnt is to make sure that you hold AT LEAST ONE of the "dry runs" in the actual location that the event is going to take place!
+One lesson I've recently learnt is to make sure that you hold AT LEAST ONE of the "dry runs" in the actual location that the event is going to take place!
 Nothing beats triple-checking the real thing and being prepared!

 From here on out, we allow the audience in at about 6pm, feed them and allow them to mingle for about an hour and then kick off with an introduction from a Coolblue representative (who will typically tell you a little bit more about Coolblue itself) and then the first presentation, a short break, and then the second presentation and a tour of the building - all culminating in a well-deserved drink at the company bar!